 This page outlines the skills I think one needs to be productive in my lab.
-My choices reflect my research focus (computational linguistics and applied mathematics) and training (PhD in computational neuroscience and MD specializing in toxicology).
-You don’t have to know everything here.
-Someone focusing on linguistics doesn’t need to know about Hilbert or Banach spaces.
 Whichever parts are most relevant to your project, mastery comes from directed learning and focused persistent practice.

 My Overall Philosphy.

 I strive to create a lab where people join because they are interested and inspired in joining me on a mutual voyage of discovery.
-I expect those working with me not to misrepresent their talents or interests to get a spot nor to phone anything in.
-(Phoning in is 90’s argot that means to do a poor job because you didn’t really try.
-Perhaps in the era of the smart phone everyone is phoning in.)
-This expectation comes partly because I think interesting things happen when smart creative people are given the time to be freely productive and partly because I don’t have the bandwidth or inclination to micromanage.
+I expect those working with me not to misrepresent their talents or interests to get a spot nor to phone anything in4.
+This expectation comes because I think interesting things happen when smart creative people are given the license to be freely productive and partly because I don’t have the bandwidth or inclination to micromanage.

 1. Facility with Python, Prolog, LiSP, Julia, or Haskell.
 In at least one of these languages you must be able to load a data file, do some analysis, and write the results to a graph or table.

-2. Facility with Markdown (for describing issues on GitHub and drafting manuscripts.)
+2. Markdown for describing issues on GitHub and drafting manuscripts.

 3. How to write a scientific paper [for MS and above].